Bhushan Patwardhan: Education and career

 Patwardhan was presented with the SASTRA-Mahamana Award in recognition of his contribution to the field of Ayurveda.

 One of his books, "Genome to Om" explores the desired transitions from modern science to metascience.
 Dr. Vidya Yeravdekar, Principal Director of Symbiosis Society and Pro Chancellor of Symbiosis International University, describes as a profound and enlightening work that redefines the trajectory of human evolution and explores the intersection of science, spirituality, and liberal arts.

-Articles and books

-He has published over 300 articles in English and Marathi on diverse topics such as health, Ayurveda, and education.

-He authored four books and numerous chapters.